fluentscheduler/FluentScheduler/README.md

 [System.Threading.Tasks.Task]: https://msdn.microsoft.com/library/System.Threading.Tasks.Task

-## Not milliseconds
+## Milliseconds Accuracy

 The aim of the library is ease of use and flexibility, and not millisecond precision.

-While we make *best efforts* to ensure the library efficiency, we don't test it for milliseconds.
+While we make *best efforts* to ensure the library's efficiency, we don't test it for millisecond accuracy.
-Guaranteeing such precision can be tricky considering the time the library spends 'with itself'.
+Guaranteeing such precision can be tricky considering the time the library has to spend 'with itself'.
-That's why the least interval you can set is one second.
+As such, we provide a millisecond time unit; however, timing may not be accurate when using low intervals.

 ## Daylight Saving Time